jhumphry/gazetteer_etl/README.md

     database arguments:
       --dry-run [LOG FILE]  Dump commands to a file rather than executing them on the database
-      --database DATABASE   PostgreSQL database to use (default usgnis) --user USER           PostgreSQL user for upload
+      --database DATABASE   PostgreSQL database to use (default gazetteer) --user USER           PostgreSQL user for upload
       --password PASSWORD   PostgreSQL user password
       --host HOST           PostgreSQL host (if using TCP/IP)